QiuBingCheng/digital-image-processing/CH1 Introduction.md

 ![alt text](image-10.png)

 ## X-ray imaging
-* The energy (penetrating
-power) of X-rays is controlled by a voltage applied across the anode, and by a current applied to the filament in the cathode
-* can penetrate solid substances, including construction materials and living tissue.
+* **Principle**: X-ray tube is a vacuum tube with a ***cathode*** and ***anode***.
+The cathode is heated, causing free electrons to be released.
+These electrons flow at high speed to the positively charged anode.
+When the electrons strike a nucleus, energy is released in the form of X-ray radiation.
-* Used in:
+* **Application**:
-  * Fabrication: Non-Destructive Testing (NDT) or measuring dimensions.
+  * Examine circuit boards for flaws, such as missing components or broken traces.
+  * Computerized axial tomography (CAT).
+Each CAT image is a *slice* taken perpendicularly through the patient

 ![alt text](image-9.png)